Cancer can start in the lining of the space behind the nose (nasal cavity) or the nearby air cavities (paranasal sinuses) and sometimes spread to

 The area where the nose and throat meet is called the nasopharynx.
-If you have cancer here it’s called nasopharyngeal cancer.
-It is a different type from nasal and paranasal sinus cancer.
+If you have cancer here, it’s called nasopharyngeal cancer.
+It is different from nasal and paranasal sinus cancer.

-Because the nasal cavity is close to your eyes, ears and mouth, cancer in this area can sometimes cause pressure and pain in these structures.
+The nasal cavity is close to your eyes, the nerves that leave at the bottom part of the brain (cranial nerves) and your mouth.
+Cancer in this area can sometimes spread causing pressure and pain in these structures.
 This could affect your vision and ability to open your mouth.

 Cancer in the nasal cavity can also affect your sense of smell.

 Paranasal means around or near your nose.
 Sinuses are spaces or small tunnels.
-Paranasal sinuses are small, air filled spaces within the bones of your face, above and behind your nose and behind your cheekbones.
+Paranasal sinuses are small, air filled spaces within the bones of your face.
+They are above and behind your nose and behind your cheekbones.
 They give your voice its clarity and tone and lighten the weight of your skull.
 There are several pairs of sinuses and cancer can develop in any of them.

 - maxillary sinuses behind your cheeks, below your eyes and on either side of your nose

-- frontal sinuses at the very top of your nose close to the eyebrows
+- frontal sinuses at the very top of your nose in your forehead close to the eyebrows

-- ethmoid sinuses above the nose and between the eyes
+- ethmoid sinuses between the upper nose and the eyes

-- sphenoid sinuses behind the ethmoid sinuses, above the nasopharynx and between your eyes
+- sphenoid sinuses behind the ethmoid sinuses, above the nasopharynx and between the back of your eyes

-If these sinuses become infected, for example when you have a cold, they fill with mucus and become blocked.
+These sinuses fill with mucus and become blocked during infections like a cold.
 This causes the pressure and pain you feel around your nose and eyes when you have a cold (sinus pain).

 Like other parts of the body, the head and neck contains lymph nodes (also called lymph glands).
 These small, bean shaped glands are part of the lymphatic system.
 Lymph nodes are often the first place cancer cells spread to when they break away from a tumour.

-If you do have spread to the lymph nodes, you may need an operation to remove lymph nodes from the same side of your neck as the cancer.
+You may need an operation to remove lymph nodes.
+This will usually be on the same side of your neck as the cancer.

 More rarely, a surgeon may suggest removing nodes from both sides of your neck.
 These operations are called neck dissections.
 You may hear your surgeon call this type of surgery a radical neck dissection.

-Once the surgeon has taken out the lymph nodes, a specialist in human tissues (a pathologist) examines them to see if they contain cancer cells.
-This is part of finding out how advanced the cancer is, in other words its stage.
-This is important because it helps doctors decide on the most suitable treatment for you.
+A specialist in human tissues (a pathologist) examines the lymph nodes to see if they have cancer cells.
+It helps them to find out how advanced the cancer is.
+This is also called the stage of the cancer and helps doctors decide on the most suitable treatment for you.